-Salary (Administration and LOE Employees)
+Salary (Administration and Compensation Statement Employees)

-Salaries for Administration and Letter of Employment employees shall be determined annually by the RCS President.
+Salaries for Administration and Compensation Statement employees shall be determined annually by the RCS President.

 Salary Schedule Advancement (Faculty)

 Teachers may take classes to earn additional credits for lane advancement on the salary scale.
 It is the responsibility of the individual teacher to furnish proper records/transcripts of college credits earned to Central Office/Human Resources.